aclukas/C200-Project-07/README.md

 ## Special Focus
 I guess I focused on art since I made the assets myself and did a little animation for the sheep.
-Honestly, I'd rate it a 2-3 because it was so simple.
+I also made the background looping so it looks more like you're moving.
+Honestly, I'd rate it a 2-3 because it was a bit simple.

 ## References